cn0047/stash/ed/db/db.mongodb/aggregation.md

 * $count - returns a count of the number of documents at this stage of the aggregation pipeline.
 * $project - like select in SQL
 * $match - filters the document stream.
-* $unwind - from document with array to documents with only one element
+* $unwind - from document with array to documents with only one element.
 * $sort
 * $sortByCount - groups incoming documents based on the value of a specified expression.
 * $group